AWS

 Amazon Web Services

-autobase will automatically set up the following in Amazon Web Services (AWS):
+Autobase will automatically set up the following in Amazon Web Services (AWS):

 - AWS EC2 Instances - a virtual machine (with a dedicated data disk), with all cluster components installed and configured.